transcom/mymove-docs/docs/adrs/0075-cli-spinner.md

 Remove all spinner code.

 - This allows us to resolve races conditions that are flagged by Go's `-race` flag.
 Resolving these race conditions helps resolve [STIG V-70185](https://www.stigviewer.com/stig/application_security_and_development/2018-12-24/finding/V-70185).
 - Having a spinner display is not critical to the operation of the application.
-The text of the messeage should be retained to maintain context as to what is being run.
+The text of the message should be retained to maintain context as to what is being run.

 ## Pros and Cons of the Decisions